 James 2 Community Kitchen

-$4,000 to purchase meats, fruits and vegetables for the community dinner program.
+$2,500 to purchase a commercial freezer and a commercial microwave for the community dinner program.

-$500 to provide scholarships to youth participants who are unable to afford registration fees.
+$2,000 to provide scholarships for youth sports registration fees.

-$3,000 to provide children’s trauma support and educational services for victims of domestic violence residing in the shelter facility.
+$3,000 to provide trauma support and educational services to young victims of domestic violence residing in the shelter facility.